Wrestlemaniac: Home media

 Wrestlemaniac was released on DVD by Revolver Entertainment on April 30, 2007.
-It was later released by Lionsgate Home Entertainment on March 11, 2008.
+It was later released by Lionsgate on March 11, 2008.

 Reception

 Daryl Loomis of DVD Verdict gave the film a negative review, in his summary of the film he stated, "Had Wrestlemaniac taken place in its intended location and had the cast and crew more time to put the film together, it likely would have been far better.
 As it stands, there's very little to like here.
 I appreciate the director's love of low-budget filmmaking, and his brutal honesty in the commentary is welcome, but there are too many holes to recommend to anybody who isn't suckered in by the wrestling and horror combination".
 Steve Barton of Dread Central rated the film a score of 3.5 out of 5, calling it "cheesy fun".
 Andrew Smith from Popcorn Pictures gave the film a score of 5/10, writing, "In this current fad of torture, sadism and being as authentic and serious as possible, it’s nice to see a film come along with no designs on being anything than just a fun slasher.
 Wrestlemaniac is an enjoyable timewaster with a decent villain and some decent moments."